leungjch/htdp2/notes/part-one.md

 # Fixed Size Data
 ## 1.1 The Arithmetic of Numbers
-Refresher: In Racket, we call functions using the syntax
+In Racket, we call functions using the syntax
 ```
 (function arg1 arg2 ... argn)
 ```